In a Nutshell

 CorpNet staff can be reached during PST working hours.
 A range of contact options is available including phone, email, fax, and mail.

 Unfortunately, no live chat service is offered.
-However, for most businesses, discussing filing matters over the phone will be a better option anyway.
+However, for most businesses, discussing filing matters over the phone is a better option anyway.

 Will I get my money back if I’m not satisfied with CorpNet’s services?